-There were an average of 16 qualified or trainee advisers (2021:19), and 2 workers carrying out reception or administrative duties (2021:2).
+There were an average of 17 qualified or trainee advisers (2022:16), and 2 workers carrying out reception or administrative duties (2022:2).
 All board members are also volunteers.
 Many volunteers work one or two days a week, though some work up to 3 days a week.

-The Bureau received funding from the Robertson Trust, initially for three years from September 2016 and then a further two years to October 2021 for a project to increase and enhance the volunteer adviser resource and give increased access to advice provided to carers.
-This has enabled the employment of a Volunteer Co-ordinator to co-ordinate the recruitment, induction, training and ongoing support of volunteers and to make connections with relevant contacts to help achieve this.
+The Bureau has received three grants from the Robertson Trust since September 2016 to enable the Bureau to increase and enhance the volunteer adviser resource and give increased access to advice provided to carers.
+The current grant is for the period January 2022 to December 2024.
+This has enabled the employment of a Training and Volunteer Development Co-ordinator to manage the recruitment, induction, training and ongoing support of volunteers and to make connections with relevant contacts to help achieve this.
 All volunteers undertake a structured internal training programme.
 The funding from the Trust ensures we have sufficient resources to maintain and develop this essential element of our services which would be difficult to provide solely from within the core service.

 Some of our volunteers come to work at the Bureau in order to gain work experience and skills to either enter or return to employment.
-During the year three volunteers successfully applied for paid posts as project workers and three left to take up other paid employment.
-13 of our employees at 31st March 2022 started with the bureau as volunteers.
+Of the 28 employees in post at 31st March 2023, 50% originally started with the bureau as volunteers.

 Through our social policy work we aim to exercise a responsible influence on the development of social policies and services, both locally and nationally.
 As well as all advice staff providing feedback to the Citizens Advice Scotland Policy Team on issues which come to our notice and which are of national significance one of our paid staff has responsibility for social policy.
 They look into local and national issues that are raised by our advisers and produce reports as an output for some of our projects.
+In November 2022 we were awarded funding of £5,000 by CAS from the Local Impact Grant Fund to research and produce a social policy report on equality of access to our services, which was published in May 2023.